NIREEKSHITH45/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-1.md

 ### Task 3: Setup CI/CD Workflow

-1. From the Azure Portal Dashboard, click on Resource Groups from the Navigate panel to see the resource groups.
+1. From the Azure Portal Dashboard, click on **Resource Groups** from the Navigate panel to see the resource groups.

    ![](../media/2dgn9.png)

-1. Select the **contoso-traders-rg<Deployment-ID>** resource group from the list.
+1. Select the **contoso-traders-rgXXXXXXX** resource group from the list.

    ![](../media/ex1-task1-13.png)

+   >**Note** : XXXXXXX represents the Deployment ID, which can be found in the Environment section.

 1. Select the **productsdb** SQL database from the list of resources.